computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/denison/index.md

 _List and briefly describe minors, certificates, and courses open to non-majors._

-- Discovering CS courses are open to all (8 sections per year).
+- The introductory _Discovering CS_ courses are designed to be taken by any student with no pre-requisites.
+We are currently offering about 8 sections per year.
-- CS minor requires the first 6 courses in the core (above)
+- The CS minor requires the first 6 courses in the core (above).
-- DA
+- We also participate in the Data Analytics (DA) program.
+The introductory DA course is also open to all students.

 ### Co-curricular program(s)

-_List and briefly describe non-credit-bearing opportunities for students._
+- summer research opportunities
+- internship support through the career development center
+- monthly _Pizza and Puzzles_ gatherings
+- monthly _Computing and Coffee_ discussions
+- Gordon lecture series
+- programming contests
+- TRIWiC participation

 ## Key contributions
-_What do you want us to learn from your curriculum?
-What may be adopted/adapted by others?_

-- 11x
+- 11x, book
-- 181
+- 181, forthcoming book
 - 234
 - longer ds/alg sequence
 - 395